 Recently, a new word has come to my attention that describes what often draws me to the opposite sex.
-The word is “sapiosexuality.”
-As defined by the urban dictionary, a sapiosexual person is someone who finds intelligence and the human mind to be the most sexually attractive feature in the opposite sex.
-The origin of the word comes from the word sapiens, which means wise or judicious, and the word, sexual.
+That word is “sapiosexuality.”
+As defined by Urban Dictionary, a sapiosexual person is someone who finds intelligence and the human mind to be the most sexually attractive feature in the opposite sex.
+The origin of the word comes from the term "sapiens," which means wise or judicious, as well as the word "sexual."

-Looking back on my relationships with men, I realize that I have always been attracted to intelligent men because I believe that the brain is the largest sex organ.
+Looking back on my relationships with men, I realize that I have always been attracted to intelligent men, because I believe that the brain is the largest sex organ.
 Those who admit to being sapiosexual will say that they are turned on by the brain, and tend to be teased or excited by the insights of another person.
-This means the person who you are attracted to might have a tendency to have an incisive, inquisitive, and an irreverent mind.
-As foreplay, the sapiosexual person may crave philosophical, political or psychological discussions, because this turns them on.
+This means the person whom you are attracted to might have a tendency to have an incisive, inquisitive, and irreverent mind.
+As foreplay, the sapiosexual person may crave philosophical, political, or psychological discussions, because this turns them on.
 Although the attraction is not always connected to sexuality, it often is.
 Sometimes, however, platonic friendships between the sexes are also dependent on sapiosexual desires.
 This intellectual synergy simply fires up the relationship.
-This is often seen in the workplace and may be viewed as another aspect of being sapiosexual—that is, a desire to be connected with intellectuals, although the outcome is not always an intimate encounter.
+This is often seen in the workplace and may be viewed as another aspect of being sapiosexual — that is, a desire to be connected with intellectuals, although the outcome is not always an intimate encounter.

-Librarians, teachers and professors or others associated with learning institutions are often targets of sapiosexual persons.
-In an anthology released a few weeks ago, called, The Sexy Librarian’s Big Book of Erotica, Bix Warden writes in the introduction how librarians are often featured in sexual fantasies.
-He agrees that the brain is the sexiest organ in the body, and says that intelligence is sexy.
+Librarians, teachers, professors, and others associated with learning institutions are often targets of sapiosexual persons.
+In an anthology released a few weeks ago, called The Sexy Librarian’s Big Book of Erotica, Bix Warden writes in the introduction how librarians are often featured in sexual fantasies.
+He agrees that the brain is the sexiest organ in the body and says that intelligence is sexy.
 Though you don’t have to be a librarian to be sexy, he states that librarians are often smart and sexy, read across many genres, and can converse on many different subjects.

-In so many realms, including sexuality so much of who we are has its roots in our childhood.
+In so many realms, including sexuality, much of who we are has its roots in our childhood.
 What happened during our childhoods serves as a foundation of who we are, especially in connection with intimacy.
-Much depends upon our relationship with the opposite sex parent, our first love experience, and first intimate encounter.
+Much depends upon our relationship with the opposite-sex parent, our first love experience, and our first intimate encounter.
 Perhaps what we look for in a partner is what we always wanted in ourselves.
 It also might be the catalyst or portal to knowledge of our deeper selves.

-According to Mark Banschick, M.D. in his article,"What Makes Something Sexy?” an individual’s personality is very important to sexiness.
+According to Mark Banschick, M.D., in his article,"What Makes Something Sexy?” an individual’s personality is very important to sexiness.
 He uses Plato’s dialogue in The Symposium as an example.
-The main character, Socrates, had no money, no position and no looks, but what he did have was charisma and brilliance.
+The main character, Socrates, had no money, no position, and no looks, but what he did have was charisma and brilliance.
 This is sure proof that the nature of relationships has not changed over the years.
-Thus, we can safely assume the sapiosexual draw to the opposite sex goes back more than 2500 years.
+Thus, we can safely assume that the sapiosexual draw to the opposite sex goes back more than 2,500 years.